ancyrweb/TaskSchedulerBundle/README.md

 ## Enabling CRON

 For this to work, you must be able to define CRON jobs.
-For this, you only have to do the following :
+Add the following line to your CRON tab

 `* * * * * php /path/to/your/project/bin/console ts:run 1>> /dev/null 2>&1`